JETHRO

 Thin wind stings my face: pull collar up

-I could murder coffee in a grande cup
+murder coffee in a grande cup

 no welcome deli; there's no Starbucks here